 Koen Hauser (the Netherlands, 1972) is a contemporary artist working with photography and film.
 He finished his masters of science in social psychology (1996, Rijksuniversiteit Leiden), later followed by studying photography at the Royal Academy of Art and the Gerrit Rietveld Academy (2002).

-Hauser is known for his intangible body of work flowing between fine arts, fashion and applied photography, ranging from purely aesthetical to highly conceptual.
+Working both as a photographer and an artist, Hauser is known for his intangible body of work flowing between fine arts, fashion and applied photography, ranging from purely aesthetical to highly conceptual.

 He frequently collaborates with different cultural institutes, museums and archives like gemeentemuseum Den Haag, the National Archive and the Rijksmuseum.
 Both in commissioned and autonomous projects he uses or references objects from their collections.
 In working with the Spaarnestad photo archive, that houses over 16 million press images, he created his acclaimed book de Luister van het Land, which was nominated Best verzorgde boek 2009.